Skip to content

 Use ISM to manage low storage space

-ISM allows you to automate routine tasks and then apply the tasks to indexes and index patterns in OpenSearch Service.
-With ISM, you can define custom management policies that help you maintain issues, such as low disk space.
-For example, you can use a rollover operation and an ISM policy to automate deletion of old indexes based on conditions, such as index size.
-The rollover operation rolls over a target to a new index when an existing index meets the defined condition.
+Use Index State Management (ISM) to roll over indexes in OpenSearch Service.
+With ISM, you can define custom management policies to mitigate issues such as low disk space.
+For example, use an ISM policy to automatically delete indexes based on conditions such as index size.
+Then, use a rollover operation to move a target to a new index when an existing index meets the defined condition.

 The following example ISM policy deletes indexes after 50 minutes: